Code-Institute-Submissions/houseplant-heroes/testing.md

 ### Bugs

-- On the Join Page, the ssername min-length seems to cap characters at one above the stated.
+- On the Join Page, the username min-length seems to cap characters at one above the stated.
 To get around this I set the min-length to 3 characters but instructed users to create a username with a min-length of 4 characters.